ENCCS/openmp-gpu/content/target.rst

   TEAMS DISTRIBUTE construct
     - Coarser-grained parallelism
     - Spawns multiple teams, each with one thread
-    - Threads in different teams can’t synchronize with each othe
+    - Threads in different teams can’t synchronize with each other

   PARALLEL FOR/DO construct
     - Finer-grained parallelism